-Protest must be entered by the Team Manager, in writing, in English language, within 10 minutes after the display of the result or after the incident it concerns, with a deposit of \$50 U.S. or equivalent.
+Protest must be entered by the Team Manager, in writing, in English language, within ten (10) minutes after the display of the result or after the incident it concerns, with a deposit of \$50 U.S. or equivalent.
+The protest can only be made on behalf of a driver.
 The time of display of the result will be written on the result sheet.
 The deposit is forfeited if the protest is not upheld and the deposit is returned if protest is justified.
 Protests may be handed to the Race Director or an IFMAR Official.
 Protests are processed by the Race Director and, if necessary, by the Jury.
 Appeal to IFMAR may be made.
 IFMAR is not obliged to handle such appeal.
 Deposit returned if protest is upheld.